 There is clear evidence that Metcalf was drawing upon the hostile calumnies invented by the Foundation staff, which they are known to have transmitted to their supporters.
 He depicts Castro and Thomas as fundamentalists “alleging that all sorts of wicked and evil misdeeds occur.”
 A sober inspection of the dissident sources will soon correct this misinterpretation.
 The habit of depicting critics as fundamentalists is a bad one found too often in the new age, whose associations rarely move far from the American situation of Christians versus neo-hippies.

-The almost illiterate abilities of Foundation spokesmen were on a par with Esalen simplicities in neo-Reichian Gestalt, which was the factor strongly implicated in the alleged case of child abuse occurring at the Foundation in 1991.
+The almost illiterate abilities of Foundation spokesmen were on a par with Esalen simplicities in neo-Reichian Gestalt, which was a factor strongly implicated in the alleged case of child abuse occurring at the Foundation in 1991.
 Thomas briefly mentions this in her account (The Destiny Challenge, p.
-957), and this reference was quite justified in view of the investigations by the police and social services.
+957).
+This reference was quite justified in view of investigations made by the police and social services.
 The management tried to blame the partner of the promiscuous suspect for an exaggerated report.
 The defending angle was expressed by a leading Foundation therapist in terms of: “It is highly unlikely that anything can or will be proved beyond all shadow of doubt and therefore speculation as to who are involved seems totally inappropriate” (ibid.).
 Nothing could be proved, but strong suspicions remained.
 Thomas did not name the suspect.

 Metcalf says that Castro and Thomas were joined “by a local right wing councillor, a conservative local doctor and a retired bureaucrat.”
-Notice how such “traditional” roles were viewed as enemies – that really is an accurate insight into the “intentional community” psychology.
+Notice how such “traditional” roles were viewed as enemies – that is a telling indication of the “intentional community” psychology.
 Metcalf misses the context for these connections, and the considerable detail appended.
 The “conservative local doctor” was a former consultant to the World Health Organisation, and had more medical knowledge than all the preening “transpersonal psychologists” in the Foundation, who made diagnoses on the most unlikely pretexts.
-Dr. Darke was the medic who found that the Foundation Director was unavailable for comment on pressing ethical and mental health matters (13.10 above), and her views on “intentional community” evasionism were strongly critical.
+Dr. Sylvia Darke was the medic who found that the Foundation Director was unavailable for comment on pressing ethical and mental health matters (13.10 above).
+The medical views on “intentional community” evasionism were strongly critical.

 In his significantly distorted document, Bill Metcalf states that Castro and Thomas “have fought a guerrilla war against their neighbours, the Findhorn Foundation.”
 In the same paragraph he links the dissidents with Sir Michael Joughin, and so they were assuredly in good company.
 This was definitely not a “guerilla war,” but something that requires a form of description evading the limited vocabulary of Mable’s Treat.